As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Dennis Dahill - whose work I saw at an exhibition of the Cambridge Artists Cooperative

-- Bob Hesse - WInchester, MA-based photographer.
+- Bob Hesse - Winchester, MA-based photographer.
 His October Light was taken at the Mohegan Museum, Mohegan Island, ME.
 I met him when they were taking down the Cambridge Art Association show & I ran down to grab the picture before it got away.
 I'm still trying to figure out which way it faces.
 Here's another link to his work.

 - Christopher Holmes - whose work I saw at an exhibition of the Cambridge Art Association